-Increasingly in demand as a concert artist, Dr. Ging makes his French and German debuts in the 2019–2020 season with recitals in the L’église de la Madeleine (Paris) and the Magdeburg Dom.
-He also performs solo recitals in Massachusetts, Minnesota, New Jersey, and Texas.
-He performed solo recitals in Atlanta, Austin, Santa Fe, Spartanburg, Washington, D.C., and throughout the Houston area during a busy 2018–2019 season.
-Additionally he performed Britten’s Rejoice in the Lamb and Dan Forrest’s Requiem for the Living with the Houston Choral Society under the direction of Dr. Kevin Klotz.
+Increasingly in demand as a concert artist, Dr. Ging makes his French and German debuts in July 2021 with recitals in the L’église de la Madeleine (Paris) and the Magdeburg Dom.
+In the 2019–20 season he performed solo recitals in Massachusetts, Minnesota, New Jersey, and Texas.
+His 2018–19 season included recitals in Atlanta, Austin, Santa Fe, Spartanburg, Washington, D.C., and throughout the Houston area.
+He also performed Britten’s Rejoice in the Lamb and Dan Forrest’s Requiem for the Living with the Houston Choral Society under the direction of Dr. Kevin Klotz.

 As an orchestral soloist, Dr. Ging has performed Samuel Barber’s Toccata Festiva (Houston Civic Symphony), Howard Hanson’s Concerto for Organ, Strings, and Harp (New Hope Festival Orchestra), and J.S.
 Bach’s concertos for multiple harpsichords (Bach Society Houston).
 His festival credits include appearances at the 11th International Organ and Early Music Festival (Oaxaca, Mexico), the Leipzig in Houston Festival, the Houston Early Music Festival, the University of Alabama Piano and Organ Festival, and three solo recitals at the Piccolo Spoleto Festival (2009, 2015, and as a replacement artist on 48-hour’s notice in 2017).